-David Watkins
+David Watkins Partner Slaughter and May

-chairmen of law firms, hosted by the Financial Times, one American lawyer described his experience of using the Asian offices of Slaughter and May as the efforts of its partner David Watkins.
+At a recent dinner in New York for the chairmen of law firms, hosted by the Financial Times, one American lawyer described his experience of using the Asian offices of Slaughter and May as "transcendent".
+The success of the firm's Asia practice is in no small part down to the efforts of its partner David Watkins.